nucleosynthesis/LHCDataStatisticsICISE2024/docs/day2.md

 ## Goodness-of-fit

 Instead of comparing our data/simulation plots by eye, we can use a measure of the Goodness-of-fit.
-In lectures we learned about hypothesis testing. `combine` has several routines for calculating a goodness-of-fit, but we will just use the so called `saturated` test for an idea of the fit quality.
+In the  lectures we will learn about hypothesis testing, but for now just thing of this calculation as a number that tells us how well our post-fit distribution agrees with the data. `combine` has several routines for calculating a goodness-of-fit, but we will just use the so called `saturated` test for an idea of the fit quality.

 The test-statistic for a template model is,